AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_1/README.md

 It contains three subpanels of A) heatmap of the number of metagenomes for each month, B) 20 facets of AMG-containing viral genome coverage plots for each year-month, and C) AMG-containing viral genome coverage plot for each month (aggregated across 20 years).

+[script]

 08.Time_series_analysis.step11.visualize_AMG_and_corresponding_viral_gn_cov_ratio_varition.R

+**12.1 Сonduct correlation analysis for viral species and the corresponding host species**

+In this step, we first found viral species that had its host species identified at the species level.
+Then,  we parsed to get viral species coverage and host coverage within individual metagenomes.
+Finally, we conducted Spearman's correlation test to investigate the correlation.

+"calc_spearman_correlation.py" was used to perform Spearman's correlation test.

+[script]

+08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step12.1.conduct_correlation_analysis_for_viral_species_and_host_species.pl

+calc_spearman_correlation.py

+**12.2 Сonduct correlation analysis for environmental parameters and viruses**

+We studied the correction between psbA-containing viral genome coverage, psbA AMG coverage, and host (Cyanobacteria) coverage with environmental parameters.

+ [script]

+08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step12.2.conduct_correlation_analysis_for_env_parameter_and_virus.pl

+**13 Map all metagenomic reads from each year to the collection of species representatives and AMG counterpart genes and flankings**

+Map all metagenomic reads from each year to the collection of the representative genomes from individual species and AMG counterpart genes and flankings.
+We only included representative genomes that carry at least one AMG.

+[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step13.map_metagenomic_reads_from_each_year_to_the_collection_of_species_representatives.pl

+**14 Filter bam files using only the collection of viral species representative genomes as the reference**

+All the "*.viral_species_rep.id90.bam" files from the Step 13 were placed into a new folder.
+Filter bam files by scaffold names of viral species representative genomes.

+A custom Python 3 script "filter_bam_by_reference.py" was used to filter bam.
+Note that this script should be run under conda env "python_scripts_env_Jan2022.yml".
+Both the script and yml file were provided here.

+[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step14.filter_bam_files.for_each_year.pl

+**15 Run MetaPop for bam files from each year**

+The settings were the same as those listed in Step 6.

+[script]

+08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step15.run_metapop.for_each_year.pl

+**16 Parse MetaPop result to get AMG coverage for each year**

+The running process was the same as that described in Step 7.

+[script]

+08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step16.parse_metapop_result_to_get_AMG_coverage.for_each_year.pl

+**17 Parse the AMG coverage for each year**

+The running process was the same as that described in Step 8.

+[script]

+08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step17.parse_AMG_coverage.for_each_year.pl

+**18 Get viral genome and AMG variation for each year**

+The running process was the same as that described in Step 9.

+[script]

+08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step18.get_viral_gn_and_AMG_variation.for_each_year.pl